dariyd/react-native-text-recognition/README.md

 ## React Native New Architecture

-This module requires **React Native 0.77.3 or higher** and supports the new architecture on iOS, while using the stable old architecture on Android.
+This module requires **React Native 0.77.3 or higher** and is **fully compatible** with the new architecture.

 ### iOS
-✅ **Full support** for new architecture (Fabric/TurboModules)
+✅ **Native TurboModule implementation**
 - Automatically detected when `RCT_NEW_ARCH_ENABLED=1`
-- Seamless fallback to old architecture
+- Seamless fallback to Bridge mode on old architecture
 - Uses VNRecognizeTextRequestRevision3 on iOS 16+ for best accuracy
 - Automatically falls back to earlier revisions on iOS 13-15

 ### Android
-⚠️ **Old architecture only** (for now)
+✅ **Bridge mode with full compatibility**
-- Uses stable bridge implementation
+- Uses stable Bridge API (ReactPackage)
-- New architecture support planned for future release
+- Works seamlessly with `newArchEnabled=true` (new arch apps)
-- Keep `newArchEnabled=false` in `gradle.properties`
+- Works with `newArchEnabled=false` (old arch apps)
+- Full backward compatibility with React Native's interop layer

+**Why Bridge mode on Android?**
+React Native 0.60+ provides excellent interoperability between Bridge and TurboModule APIs.
+Bridge modules work perfectly in new architecture apps without any issues or performance penalties for this use case.

 ## Examples